geometric-intelligence/ece594n/hw2-reproducibility/README.md

 # Reproducibility

-Goal: Determine if it is easy to reproduce the findings of a research paper on biomedical shape analysis.
+Goal: Try to reproduce the findings of a research paper on biomedical shape analysis.

 - Deadline: Tuesday 05/03/2022.
 - Teams of 2-3 students.